kporcelainluv/18_price_format/README.md

 # Price Formatter

 The program reads the price from input, strips cents if they are zeros and uses whitespaces to separate numbers.
 For example check tests.py.
+Coins are rounded to 2 digits.

 # How to launch
 The program uses argparse library to read from input.